json-tology

 entities.validate(CustomerSchema, data) - An OpenAPI 3.1 component (paste it into

-components.schemas.Customer) - A draft-2020-12 JSON Schema (Ajv, FastValidator, fastify-json-schema, any conforming validator reads it directly)
+components.schemas.Customer) - A JSON Schema draft 2020-12 document (Ajv, FastValidator, fastify-json-schema, any conforming validator reads it directly)

 - An OWL class (via